partlyjadedyouth/joonyoung.dev/static/projects/ischive/index.md

 After some migration in the tech stacks, the website finally started to be in use with the second semester's exhibition in 2024.

 ![me](/projects/ischive/me.jpeg)_Check out my courseworks😄 in ISCHIVE!_

+In the first semester of 2025, I recruited new team members to establish processes for the sustainable maintenance and handoff of the website.